LeeMorinUCF/ECP3004S21/demo_22_PP_Ch_11_Dictionaries/README.md

 ### Dictionary Example

-We started this section with a crude approach to cataloguing our birwatching research using lists.
+We started this section with a crude approach to cataloguing our bird-watching research using lists.
 Now let's revisit this example using a dictionary.

-We start with an enpty dictionary.
+We start with an empty dictionary.
 Each time we read an observation in the file, we check if we have seen that species before, i.e. if the bird already has a key in the dictionary.
+If so, we increment the count for that species.
-If the bird species is already recorded in the dictionary, we add a new entry with a 1 for the value.
+If the bird species is not already recorded in the dictionary, we add a new entry with a 1 for the value.

 Here is a program that does the job